Frontend Framework i18n & Component Routing

 message: string,

-values: Record<string, any>,
+values: Record<string, string | number>,

 locale: string